rkwai/consume-intent/README.md

 4. Click "Load unpacked."

-5. Select the `demand-view` directory.
+5. Select the `consume-intent` directory.

 6. The extension should now be installed.